CMDMylife/UnleashedRecomp/README.md

 Game bugs present on the original hardware are intentionally preserved and will not be fixed.
 Please do not report issues for these bugs and verify that the issue does not occur on original hardware before reporting.
 Bug reports for issues found in the original game will be rejected.
 Bugs that only happen in Unleashed Recompiled must be accompanied by footage captured on original Xbox 360 hardware showing that the bug does not happen there.

-### File Picker Unavailable on Steam Deck in Game Mode
+### File Picker Unavailable on SteamOS in Game Mode

-Due to some restrictions of how the desktop environment on the Steam Deck works whilst in Game Mode, please note that you may need to at least first boot into Desktop Mode to be able to use the file picker to provide the game files.
+Due to some restrictions of how the desktop environment on SteamOS systems works whilst in Game Mode, please note that you may need to at least first boot into Desktop Mode to be able to use the file picker to provide the game files.

-Simply booting at least once in Desktop Mode will enable the Deck to use the file picker when going back to Game Mode.
+Simply booting at least once in Desktop Mode will enable the system to use the file picker when going back to Game Mode.
 You can complete the entire installation process while in Desktop Mode to save yourself the trouble of browsing through Game Mode if necessary.

 ## FAQ